LUXER ONE BLOG

 When a carrier delivers a package, it is placed in a locker.
 The system automatically notifies the employee with a secure pickup code.
 No manual logging, paper slips, or staff intervention.

-Furthermore, Smart lockers provide real-time tracking and reporting, which helps facilities and operations leaders monitor usage trends.
+Furthermore, automated lockers provide real-time tracking and reporting, which helps facilities and operations leaders monitor usage trends.

 Wood-wrapped, secure smart lockers with door open showing package